andymac1091/CASA0005book/docs/01-prac1.md

 **Raster**

-  * Band SeQuential (BSQ) - technically a method for encoding data but commonly refered to as BSQ.
+  * Band SeQuential (BSQ) - technically a method for encoding data but commonly referred to as BSQ.
   * Hierarchical Data Format (HDF)
   * Arc Grid

 There are normally valid reasons for storing data in one of these other formats.
-For example, BSQ are  raster data with a seperate text header file (```.hdr```) providing geographic spatial reference information.
-Earth observation data often monitors the electromagenitc spectrum in bands.
+For example, BSQ are  raster data with a separate text header file (```.hdr```) providing geographic spatial reference information.
+Earth observation data often monitors the electromagnetic spectrum in bands.
 Humans see in the visible range of the spectrum and our vision is composed of red, green and blue wavelengths.
 If we wanted to analyse just the red wavelength the BSQ format would let us *read in* only that data.
-In comaprsion a GeoTIFF might come with all the data 'packaged' in one file and when doing analysis over thousands of images would significantly slow things down.
-That said you can now often find GeoTIFFs seperated in a similar format to BSQ and it's fairly straightforward to convert between raster formats.
+In comparison a GeoTIFF might come with all the data 'packaged' in one file and when doing analysis over thousands of images would significantly slow things down.
+That said you can now often find GeoTIFFs separated in a similar format to BSQ and it's fairly straightforward to convert between raster formats.

 #### Geodatabase

 A geodatabase is a collection of geographic data held within a database.
 Geodatabases were developed by ESRI to overcome some of the limitations of shapefiles.
-They come in two main types: Personal (upto 1 TB) and File (limited to 250 - 500 MB), with Personal Geodatabases storing everything in a Microsoft Access database (```.mdb```) file and File Geodatabases offering more flexibility, storing everything as a series of folders in a file system.
+They come in two main types: Personal (up to 1 TB) and File (limited to 250 - 500 MB), with Personal Geodatabases storing everything in a Microsoft Access database (```.mdb```) file and File Geodatabases offering more flexibility, storing everything as a series of folders in a file system.
 In the example below we can see that the FCC_Geodatabase (left hand pane) holds multiple points, lines, polygons, tables and raster layers in the contents tab.

 <img src="prac1_images/geodatabase.png" width="500pt" style="display: block; margin: auto;" />